Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 6500 XT, in theory, should perform much faster than the GeForce GTX 1050 overall. (explain)
+Memory BandwidthThe Radeon RX 6500 XT should in theory be a lot faster than the GeForce GTX 1050 in general. (explain)

-Texel RateThe Radeon RX 6500 XT will be much (approximately 160%) more effective at anisotropic filtering than the GeForce GTX 1050. (explain)
+Texel RateThe Radeon RX 6500 XT will be a lot (more or less 160%) more effective at texture filtering than the GeForce GTX 1050. (explain)

-Pixel RateThe Radeon RX 6500 XT should be much (approximately 62%) faster with regards to FSAA than the GeForce GTX 1050, and also capable of handling higher resolutions while still performing well. (explain)
+Pixel RateThe Radeon RX 6500 XT will be quite a bit (more or less 62%) more effective at AA than the GeForce GTX 1050, and also should be capable of handling higher screen resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison